muhadif/culverin/README.md

 .\install_windows.ps1
 ```

+> **Note for Windows users**: Visual Studio Build Tools with C++ support is required.
+The installation script will check for this and offer to download and install it if not found.
+Alternatively, you can install it manually from [Visual Studio Build Tools](https://visualstudio.microsoft.com/visual-cpp-build-tools/).
+During installation, make sure to select the "Desktop development with C++" workload.

 ### Manual Installation (All Platforms)

 If you prefer to install manually or the installation scripts don't work for you: